 The Quality Care Clinic and Raytown Schools Wellness Center opened during the 2015-2016 school year.
 District employees use the Clinic and Wellness Center free of charge.
 Since the opening of the Raytown Schools Quality Care Clinic, the District has experienced a return on investment of over $2.6 million, which equates to $1.60 avoided for every $1 spent.
 Employees have saved an estimated $543,000 in out-of-pocket expenses by utilizing the Clinic.

-The District boast a robust 1 to 1 device program with supports for students of all ages.
+The District boasts a robust 1 to 1 device program with support for students of all ages.
 Thanks to a unique partnership with the Raytown Educational Foundation, the class of 2019 was the first graduating class to take their devices with them after graduation.
 The District is also recipient of the Consortium for School Networking (CoSN) Trusted Learning Environment Seal, recognizing the District’s commitment to ensuring the privacy and security of student data, and Common Sense Media certification for taking a whole-community approach to preparing its students to use the digital media to explore, create, connect, and learn.

 One of the hallmarks of the District’s quality is its ability to offer specialized programs designed to meet a variety of student needs.
 Advanced programs offered by the District gives students the opportunity to earn college credits and spend less time and money in college.
 Herndon Career Center prepares students for immediate employment after graduation or a head start on college hours.
 The Southland Center of Advanced Professional Studies (Southland CAPS) program offers five different strands of learning opportunities for students, Animal Health Sciences (taught at the Kansas City Zoo), Business Innovation and Creation, Education Exploration, Technology Solutions, and Turf Management and Horticulture.
 Students work with industry partners learning more about problem-solving and meeting deadlines.

-In an effort to continue to offer quality educational programming for students at all levels.
-The District has embarked on several program additions and revisions to better serve the youngest learners in Raytown.
+In an effort to continue to offer quality educational programming for students at all levels, the District has embarked on several program additions and revisions to better serve the youngest learners in Raytown.
 New Trails Early Learning Center and Three Trails Preschool house a free half-day preschool program open to all 4 year-olds in Raytown.

 The District is also known for its quality support systems for teachers both new to the profession and experienced.
 Extensive staff development with a research base is prevalent throughout all academic areas.
 Collaboration among educators, parents, and others who live and work in the District boundaries, has created a sense of community, with the common goal being student success.